 The huitlacoche is something that I had never tried before and was described to me as a corn truffle or mushroom growing on corn.
 Pronounced 'kweet-lah-coh-chay', it is essentially a fungus or smut that infects corn.
 The dumpling wrappers were thin and allowed the huitlacoche paste to shine through.
 It was a smokey savory flavor, so delicious.

-flank steak with peach and strawberry mole, braised beef tongue with roasted poblano curry, and pistachio encrusted salmon with wasabi cream sauce.
+For entrees we sampled the flank steak with peach and strawberry mole, braised beef tongue with roasted poblano curry, and pistachio encrusted salmon with wasabi cream sauce.
 The steak was properly cooked and the accompanying peach and strawberry mole dipping sauce was savory, not sweet as we had expected.
 The sauce was unique enough to make me order this even though I normally enjoy steak at home.

 The only miss was the braised beef tongue.
 The meat was tender and cooked well, but the poblano curry had a Japanese curry flavor and didn't match well with the tongue.